box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 handler.process(res, req.body);
 ```

-When an event comes through, the listener verifies that the messages came from
+When an event comes through, the listener verifies that the message came from
 Slack, using the verification token from our Slack application.
 If it's a valid
 request, the event payload is sent to our event process function.